 “Thanks for having us at TFMF!
 We had such a great time!
 We’ve never been to Tucson before… such a cool, fun place to be! -- The Sibley’s (Nowhere Now) Pioneertown, CA

-Celebrating its 20th anniversary, the Tucson Film Festival has screened over 800 films since its inception.
-With attendance of over 8 thousand filmgoers, TFF has showcased a plethora of Arizona and World Premiere screenings including Academy Award® winner “God Of Love” (dir.
-Luke Matheny), “Anvil: The Story of Anvil” (dir.
+Now in its 22nd year, the Tucson Film Festival has screened over 950 films since its inception.
+With attendance of over 10 thousand filmgoers, TFF has showcased a plethora of Arizona and World Premiere screenings including Academy Award® winning shorts "I'm Not A Robot" (dir.
+Victoria Warmerdam) and “God Of Love” (dir.
+Luke Matheny), plus feature films “Anvil: The Story of Anvil” (dir.
 Sacha Gervasi),”Strutter” (dir.
 Allison Anders), “Kumaré” (dir.
 Vikram Gandhi), "The Song of Sway Lake" and "The Adventures of Power" (dir.
 Ari Gold), "The Last Safari" (dir.
 Matt Goldman), "Pavilion" (dir.
 Tim Sutton), “Hell on Wheels” (dir.
 Bob Ray), “Scott Walker: 30 Century Man” (dir.
 Stephan Kijak) and Heaven Adores You: Elliott Smith (dir.
 Nickolas Rossi).

 TUCSON FILM FESTIVAL ENTRY RULES AND REGULATIONS